• Skip to primary navigation

 baked bibingka

 Here is an up-close shot of the bibingka slice.
-It looks and is really very delicious!
+Soft, fluffy, and every bit as delicious as it looks!

 a slice of bibingka